galaxyproject/gxadmin/docs/README.query.md

 Parameters:
 --by_group: Will separate out job counts for each month by galaxy user group
---by_state: Will separate out job counts for each month by job state --year=<YYYY>: Will return monthly job count for the given year --month=<MM>: Will return monthly job count for the given month.
+--by_state: Will separate out job counts for each month by job state --state=<state>: Only count jobs in the given state --year=<YYYY>: Will return monthly job count for the given year --month=<MM>: Will return monthly job count for the given month.
 If --year is not supplied, will return for each year.